 Whether automated or manual, GDPR protects actions and/or communications involving data.
-This refers to basically anything — i.e., storing, using, and erasing — but specifically this covers processes such as text messages in a restaurant app, disclosing anything on personal data.
+This refers to basically anything — i.e., storing, using, and erasing — but specifically this covers processes such as text messages in a restaurant app, and disclosing anything on personal data.

-This refers to indirect identifiers such as an IP address or the type of device a customer uses to access services (for example, the type of mobile phone used to access an app, or web browser).
+This refers to indirect identifiers such as an IP address or the type of device a customer uses to access services (for example, the type of mobile phone used to access an app or web browser).

 Who is Responsible for GDPR Data Protection in Restaurants?

-- The data controller at the highest level is responsible for fair and lawful use of data for general business purposes.
+- The data controller at the highest level is responsible for the fair and lawful use of data for general business purposes.
 Data controllers determine the means of processing data, including restaurant owners and their employees.